open-telemetry/oteps/text/trace/0157-messaging-semantic-conventions.md

 and channels but are intended for inter-application systems.
 In-memory queues and channels exist in many variations which can be very different from inter-application messaging systems, furthermore, requirements for the analysis and visualization of distributed traces are different.
-For those reasons, it makes sense to treat both concepts differently in the context of distributed tracing.
+While the semantic conventions might be used to instrument in-memory queues or channels which mimic the architecture of inter-application messaging systems, generally supporting in-memory queues or channels is considered out of scope.

 ## Further reading